PresMemes/CondensedArmiesPatches/README.md

 <details><summary>Incorrect pmca_materiel_policy_check</summary>
 <p>

-By default, pmca_materiel_policy will pretty much always be wrong.
-So just change `PMCA_RESOURCE` and `PMCA_VALUE` to something that fits the army.
+By default, pmca_materiel_policy will always assume an army will cost 100 minerals, change what `PMCA_RESOURCE` and `PMCA_VALUE` are to fix this.
 Example:
 ```
 cost = {